 Project Financial Statements prepared by CI would be based on information from the accounting records and related documentation as reflected in the accounting system.
 The required financial statements are:

-- CEPF Fund Accountability Statement which reports revenue and expenditures, fund balance, cash held, pledges receivable and grants payable for the fiscal year - A schedule of CEPF grant awards for the period covered by the financial statements.
+- CEPF Fund Accountability Statement which reports revenue and expenditures, fund balance, cash held, and pledges receivable for the fiscal year - A schedule of CEPF grant awards for the period covered by the financial statements.

 Audit Report